-- Provide a safe environment in which learners can learn. - Ensure all learners develop appropriate strategies to recognise and respond to risk and build resilience. - Identify and recognise learners who may require additional support, who are suffering, or are likely to suffer significant harm. - Provide support and assistance for learners, where appropriate and reasonable. - Take appropriate action to prevent safeguarding concerns from escalating and work with other services as needed. - Safeguard learner's well-being and maintain public trust in the organisation - Maintain an attitude of 'it could happen here' where safeguarding is concerned and always act in the best interests of the learner. - Know their responsibilities linked to the filtering and monitoring system as identified in the Colleague Code of Conduct. - Respond to and refer any concerns about learners or other members of the community in accordance with this policy. - Contribute towards, read and adhere to the organisation's policies. - Ensure any concern for a learner's welfare is always reported to the Designated Safeguarding Lead.
+- Provide a safe environment in which learners can learn. - Ensure all learners develop appropriate strategies to recognise and respond to risk and build resilience. - Identify and recognise learners who may require additional support, who are suffering, or are likely to suffer significant harm. - Provide support and assistance for learners where appropriate and reasonable.

+- Take appropriate action to prevent safeguarding concerns from escalating and work with other services as needed. - Safeguard learners' well-being and maintain public trust in the organisation - Maintain an attitude of 'it could happen here' where safeguarding is concerned and always act in the learner's best interests. - Know their responsibilities linked to the filtering and monitoring system as identified in the Colleague Code of Conduct. - Respond to, and refer any concerns about learners or other members of the community in accordance with this policy. - Contribute towards, read and adhere to the organisation's policies. - Ensure any learner's welfare concerns are always reported to the Safeguarding Team.